DevExpress-Examples/wpf-editors-prevent-negative-values/Readme.md

 * Configure a numeric [mask](https://docs.devexpress.com/WPF/6945/controls-and-libraries/data-editors/common-features/masked-input).

-  Use the ';' symbol to specify different masks for positive and negative values.
+  Use the semicolon (`;`) symbol to specify different masks for positive and negative values.
 If the negative mask is empty, the text editor does not allow users to enter negative values:

   ```
   <dxe:TextEdit Mask="##0;" MaskType="Numeric" MaskUseAsDisplayFormat="True"/>